A BRIEF BIOGRAPHY OF CHRISTOPHER MARLOWE

 By Tim Lambert

-In the 16th century England the Renaissance, the cultural movement that revived interest in classical art and literature reached England.
-During the lifetime of Marlowe the theater in England flourished.
+In 16th century England the Renaissance, the cultural movement that revived interest in classical art and literature reached England.
+During the lifetime of Marlowe, the theater in England flourished.

-However in May 1593 Marlowe was accused of atheism.
-A man named Thomas Kyd was arrested and heretical notes were found in his room.
-Kyd claimed the notes belonged to Christopher Marlowe.
-However before the Privy Council could take action Marlowe was stabbed and killed in an argument in a house in Deptford on 30 May 1593.
-Afterwards Christopher Marlowe was buried in Deptford.
-However in 1891 a monument to Marlowe was erected in Canterbury.
+However, before the Privy Council could take action Marlowe was stabbed and killed in an argument in a house in Deptford on 30 May 1593.
+Afterward, Christopher Marlowe was buried in Deptford.
+However, in 1891 a monument to Marlowe was erected in Canterbury.

 An inquest into the death of Christopher Marlowe was held on 1 June 1593.
-It heard that on the fateful day Marlowe spent time at the house with 3 other men, Robert Poley, Nicholas Skeres and Ingram Frizer.
-Eventually Marlowe and Frizer argued over the bill.
-Marlowe seized Frizer's knife and cut his head.
+It heard that on a fateful day Marlowe spent time at the house with 3 other men, Robert Poley, Nicholas Skeres, and Ingram Frizer.
+Eventually, Marlowe and Frizer argued over the bill.
+Marlowe seized Frizer’s knife and cut his head.
 The two men then struggled and Marlowe was stabbed above the eye.
 The jury decided it was self defence and Frizer was soon released.